tinyredinc/notes/real_estate/fa_agreement.md

 ## Amendment

-No amendment to this Agreement shall be effective unless it is in writing and signed by both parties.
+Amendments are anticipated to be appended to this Framework Agreement, detailing specific compensation packages for the fundraising activities conducted by financial advisors for various projects.
+No amendment to this Agreement shall be deemed effective unless it is executed in writing and duly signed by both parties.

 ## Severability